tihana-gray/my-projects/audio_transcript/README.md

 ## License

 This project is open-source and intended for educational and research use.<br>
-All audio used belongs to the public domain (Orlando: A Biography by Virginia Woolf).<br>
+All audio used belongs to the public domain (Orlando: A Biography by Virginia Woolf) from Internet Archive at https://archive.org/.<br>
 Source link: https://archive.org/details/orlandoabiography2_2412_librivox/orlando_04_woolf_128kb.mp3

 ## End